-Had I had the opportunity to set out for a nomadic life then and there, I would’ve, but as an university student I did not even have a dime to my name.
-Still, thanks to my grit, I was determined to make the most of whatever pocket money I had and learned to be content with which ever place it took me; near or far.
+Had I had the opportunity to set out for a nomadic life then and there, I would’ve, but as a university student I did not even have a dime to spend leisurely.
+Still, thanks to my grit, I was determined to make the most of whatever pocket money I earned and learned to be content with which ever place it took me; near or far.

 To materialize the kooky dream of my 15 y/o self, I took a small step.
 At 17, I started exploring my backyard, Mumbai-the city I was born and raised in.
-As the explorations frequented, the city surprised me with some of its remarkable lesser-known places.
+As the explorations frequented, the Maximum City surprised me with some of its remarkable lesser-known places.
 These explorations intrigued my sense of backyard travel.
-Mumbai’s alter ego gave birth to an amateur writer and a shutterbug in me who was motivated to share unsung stories of the city.
-Certainly, that motivational spin is what gave birth to Steps and Streets in 2016.
+In no time, Mumbai’s alter ego gave birth to an amateur writer and a shutterbug in me who was motivated to share unsung stories of the city.
+Certainly, that motivational spin is what led to parenting Steps and Streets in 2016.

 What happened next?

 Initially, travelling to me, solely meant visiting new places and being close to nature.
 However, over time, my definition of ‘travel‘ stretched beyond.
 It evolved as my way to seek diverse rustic, offbeat experiences, acquire hands-on learnings about the world and have some slice of adventure along the way.
 Gradually, all these stepping stones inspired me to pursue Humanities and enlightened me to have a career that is meaningful and ignites a spark of positive change in the world, its people and addresses their problems.
 Therefore, post my graduation in Sociology, I was determined to do two things-

 - Make a career in the social impact sector